justinqxia/projects/README.md

-# tetris
+# projects

+An assortment of projects that I wanted to try out.

+Tetris
-Bryn got me hooked on Tetris so now I'm trying to make a bot
+-Bryn got me hooked on Tetris during junior year

-The internet helped a lot with this